most essential factor when raising any puppy, regardless of any background or

 All you are looking to do through socialisation is show a puppy how it should react to, and behave around, absolutely everything it encounters and experiences.
 This should simply be calm and positive.
 Excitement is an over-reaction and will lead to behavioural issues.
 Fear is also an over-reaction which will also lead to behavioural issues.
 You need to set up every encounter so your pup is happy and curious or simply calm and relaxed.
 If you pup shows caution or hesitation use treats to encourage some positivity or simply reduce the stress by moving further away from the situation.
 You can then take the time to create a more positive approach to that scenario.
 Distance is an important tool; the further away a stressor is the less stress it evokes.
 There is almost nothing which can’t be encountered in a fun relaxed way; cars/buggies/gravel/crowds/crates, you just need some imagination and of course some high quality treats!

 The most important aspect of socialisation is dogs and people, these are the two areas which can cause the most serious issues later in life.
 When raising puppies I aim to have my pup meet over one hundred dogs and one hundred people within the first three months, then repeat this again by six months.
 These meetings will be calm and positive, not over excited, impolite or fearful.
 This will ensure once the pup becomes an adult they will know how to politely meet every type of dog and person they encounter whether that is on lead or offlead.

-Everyday things we take for granted are complete unknowns for puppies so your job as their new parental figure for this youngster is to show this pup everything and let it learn that there is nothing to fear.
+Everyday things we take for granted are complete unknowns for puppies, so your job as the new parental figure to this youngster is to show the pup everything and let it learn that there is nothing to fear.
 Naturally it’s own parents and family would have completed this education with the pup and prepared it for life.
 As you have taken this youngster into your home that responsibility is now yours!

 Here is a downloadable socialisation checklist;